Residential & Commercial Medium Risk

 Reasonable indemnification language limits your obligation to claims arising from your own negligence or breach of lease: 'Tenant shall indemnify and hold harmless Landlord from claims arising from Tenant's negligent acts or omissions or Tenant's breach of this Lease.
 Landlord shall indemnify and hold harmless Tenant from claims arising from Landlord's negligent acts or omissions or Landlord's breach of this Lease.'
 This mutual structure aligns liability with causation — each party is responsible for claims they caused.
 It eliminates the possibility that you're defending your landlord against claims they caused and that you had nothing to do with.

-How to Negotiate Indemnification Provisions
+How Indemnification Provisions Are Commonly Negotiated

 Indemnification Interacts With Your Business Liability Insurance

-How to Negotiate This Clause
+How This Clause Is Commonly Negotiated

 Example Language: Bad vs. Better